imnick48/SafeLLMBench/README.md

 # SafeLLMBench

 **An open safety benchmark for any HuggingFace LLM.**
-Give it a HuggingFace model id — it will download the model, expose it through an OpenAI-compatible API on `localhost:3000`, generate adversarial jailbreak prompts, attack the model, score the responses with a trained safety classifier, and drop a full report in a folder.
+Give it a HuggingFace model id — it will download the model, expose it through an API on `localhost:3000`, generate adversarial jailbreak prompts, attack the model, score the responses with a trained safety classifier, and drop a full report in a folder.

 Built on top of the SafeLLMBench research pipeline (LoRA jailbreak generator + custom Transformer safety classifier).